 Conclusion

-The new Defender for Endpoint preview for Server 2012R2 and 2016 works way more easier in comparison with the legacy MMA onboarding method.
+The new Defender for Endpoint unified solution for Server 2012R2 and 2016 works way easier in comparison with the legacy MMA onboarding method.
 The new unified solution package reduces complexity by removing dependencies and installation steps.
 It also standardizes capabilities and functionality for the complete Defender for Endpoint stack.

 Oh.. and it is always a good idea to upgrade Server 2012R2 and 2016 to one of the latest Server versions.
 Don’t stay behind if you can upgrade easily to Server 2019 or higher.